WeiliangChenOIST/ocnc2017_software/README.md

 3. If you are using Windows, also [turn on drive sharing](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c#.w4v0e42tn).

-4. Open a terminal (or cmd/PowerShell for Windows), choose or create a directory which you would like to share your data between your host system and the docker virtual system, for example `c:\docker_shared` (Windows) or `$HOME/docker_shared` (Mac/Linux), and go to the above directory
+4. Open a terminal (or PowerShell for Windows), choose or create a directory which you would like to share your data between your host system and the docker virtual system, for example `c:\docker_shared` (Windows) or `$HOME/docker_shared` (Mac/Linux), and go to the above directory

    (Windows)
    ```shell